 This is the future.

 Have you noticed how friends make you feel?
-Some kick you in the butt and you exercise more, dress better, eat fish, think of a new project, feel a new job is possible, start a business... and others do just the opposite?
-Friends really are the new family, in cities like Seattle and Denver 40% of adults live alone.
-New research has measured stress, inflammation... all the things that affect how your body fights disease, the underpinnings of your immune system could be manipulated with the people around you.
-No FDA approval required.
+Some kick you in the butt to exercise more, dress better, eat fish, think of a new project, believe a new job is possible, start a business... and others do just the opposite?
+Friends really are the new family, in big cities like Seattle and Denver 40% of adults live alone.
+New research has measured stress, inflammation, and sleep in response to your friend connections... all the things that affect how your body fights disease.
+Experience how the underpinnings of your immune system could be bolstered by the people around you.

 This imagined app gives users an invisible nudge – who to see, who to know and who to ignore.
 The algorithm ensures which friend’s posts have visibility in your feed, which text messages always get a response, which alerts take priority, it watches your calendar and makes sure to rearrange for people you need to make time for.
 Those lunch meetings with toxic people get rescheduled enough times to fall off the calendar for good.
 And network mathematics influence which people you need to meet and pushes you to get to that event.
 The feeling of random encounters for that perfect introduction at the right moment is not so random anymore.
 Amidst a day of too much to do and too few real friend encounters - Friend Nutrition is an invisible nudge that pays off.

 The potential pitch to venture investors is - software to disrupt the random way we make friends by using machine learning and voice sensors in your phone.
 People want to connect - 81% of US internet users are on facebook, 50% of 18-24 year old’s go to social media when they wake up everyday.
 Friends are the most powerful mechanism to influence how you feel – and it’s left to chance?
 Friend Nutrition will watch, learn and serve a nutritious mix.
 No FDA approval required.

 If there is an inch to be found in anything that is random, disorganized or could be tweaked for advantage, the software world will find it.